nitishsajnani/Emprix/README.md

 * Eclipse or IDE of choice in case there is need to update the script. (optional)
 * For execution of scripts on Chrome or Internet explorer you need to have executable files for both drivers respectively and paste them at location "\src\test\resources\drivers" in project folder.

+###Git use below commands
+Git clone: to copy url from git hub git add . : use for adding file in project git commit -m : use for commiting the code with message git push: use for pushing the code on github

 #### Execution Steps
 Please follow the instructions to execute the tests on local: